Double categories for adaptive quantum computation: Introduction

-{The paper is organized as follows.
-Section~\ref{sec:double cat of port graphs} introduces a generalization of port graphs, referred to as \emph{double port graphs}.
-Section~\ref{sec:double cat of inst} presents the double category of adaptive instruments.
-In this section, we define the double port graph representations of both quantum and Boolean circuit models, together with the corresponding double functors to adaptive instruments.
-We also introduce \emph{adaptive local instruments} as a preparation for the study of adaptive quantum computational models and their computational power.
-Section~\ref{sec:adaptive quantum computation} describes the main models of adaptive computation, including the measurement-based and magic-state models.
-Section~\ref{sec:power of measurement-based computation} introduces \emph{simplicial instruments} and applies them to derive our main result (Theorem~\ref{thm:samson}), which quantifies computational power in terms of the contextual fraction.
-Appendix~\ref{sec:double category} summarizes preliminaries on double categories, while Appendix~\ref{sec:standard form} derives the standard form of MBQC within our double categorical framework. }
+The paper is organized as follows.
+Section~\ref{sec:double cat of port graphs} introduces double port graphs, our main syntactic framework and a two-dimensional generalization of ordinary port graphs.
+Section~\ref{sec:double cat of inst} develops the double category of adaptive instruments, which provides the semantics of the framework.
+It also presents double port graph descriptions of Boolean and quantum circuit models, constructs their associated semantics double functors, and introduces adaptive local instruments in preparation for the study of adaptive quantum computation.
+Section~\ref{sec:adaptive quantum computation} treats the main adaptive computational models considered in the paper, including measurement-based quantum computation, quantum computation with magic states, and measurement-based Pauli computation, together with the conversions between them and their computational properties.
+Appendix~\ref{sec:double category} reviews the necessary background on double categories, while Appendix~\ref{sec:standard form} derives the standard form of MBQC within our double categorical framework.

 \paragraph{Acknowledgments.} This work is supported by the Air Force Office of Scientific Research (AFOSR) under award number FA9550-24-1-0257.
 The first author also acknowledges support from the Digital Horizon Europe project FoQaCiA, GA no. 101070558.